NBISweden/workshop-reproducible-research/pages/rmarkdown/r-markdown-7-extra-material.md

 ```
 ````

-## R Markdown and Snakemake
+## R Markdown and workflows

-Working with R Markdown in the context of a Snakemake workflow is something that is highly useful for reproducibility and quite easy to get going with.
+Working with R Markdown in the context of a Snakemake or Nextflow workflow is something that is highly useful for reproducibility and quite easy to get going with.
 An important thing that you'll have to manage a bit more than usual is, however, the working directory of the R Markdown document, which is something you can do